 Usually, many people transition to calisthenics after reaching their body goals in terms of size and leanness.
 It’s a super fun way to continue to progress by learning impressive exercises like the planche, muscle-up’s, and flag poles.
 But it’s not really suitable for a beginner who’s trying to build muscle or get leaner.
 But if you’re looking for more training like this, we’re big fans of GymnasticBodies.com.

 Should I work out in the morning, afternoon, or night?

-James Krieger is a scientist with a masters degree in both Nutrition and Exercise Science, says that after reviewing all the research, for beginners it doesn’t really matter.
+James Krieger is a scientist with a masters degree in both Nutrition and Exercise Science, says that after reviewing all the research, for beginners it doesn’t really matter when you work out.
 (There may be a slight edge to afternoon training for advanced lifters, pay-wall review.)

 What really matters is that you’re exercising and your consistency.
 Do what best fits your lifestyle and your preferences.

-So does the morning work better for you?
+So does a morning workout fit better for you?
 Great.
 Just spend a few more minutes warming up, and eat something light with protein (we like having a banana and a protein shake.)